Yoz75/CLETKI/README.md

         Renderer renderer = new();

-        // CellTypeRegistrar.Register() makes an instance of Cell that has a new type and ensures the new type is correct Cell dead = CellTypeRegistrar.Register();
+        // CellTypeRegistrar.RegisterType() makes an instance of Cell that has a new type and ensures the new type is correct
+        // I recommend to make a new instance of CellTypeRegistrar for each automaton. var registrar = new CellTypeRegistrar();

+        Cell dead = registrar.RegisterType();
-        Cell alive = CellTypeRegistrar.Register();
+        Cell alive = registrar.RegisterType();

         // Random wrapper calls wrapped rule in [chance] cases of all
         // Here, wrapper calls AlwaysRule in 25 cases of 100